sakshamsemwal10/auto_reply_AI_chatbot/README.md

-# 🤖 AI WhatsApp Auto-Reply Bot
+# 🤖 AI Auto-Reply Bot

-An AI-powered WhatsApp auto-reply bot built with **Python**, **Google Gemini**, and **PyAutoGUI**.
-The bot monitors a WhatsApp chat, detects new incoming messages, generates context-aware responses using Gemini, and automatically sends the reply.
+An AI-powered auto-reply bot built with **Python**, **Google Gemini**, and **PyAutoGUI**.
+The bot monitors a chat, detects new incoming messages, generates context-aware responses using Gemini, and automatically sends the reply.

 > **Disclaimer:** This project is intended for educational and learning purposes only.
 Automating messaging applications may violate the platform's Terms of Service.
 Use responsibly and at your own risk.